falkodev/apos-nuxt-demo/README.md

 }
 ```

-In this module, there are 2 joins: one for dished, one for the customer who ordered them.
+In this module, there are 2 joins: one for dishes, one for the customer who ordered them.
 You can add multiple dishes to an order because it is a `joinByArray` but only one customer through `joinByOne`.

 Again, this module is RESTified because of the `restApi` parameter.